Personal profile

 Internationally, Lorna is the founder and co-convener for the European Early Childhood Educational Research Association (EECERA) Digital Childhoods, Multimodality and STEM Special Interest Group.
 She is also Deputy Editor for the International Journal of Early Years Education and an Assistant Editor for the Journal of Early Childhood Research.

-Lorna is the Editor of Digital Technology and Learning in the Early Years, SAGE and Co-Editor of Research Through Play: Participatory Methods in Early Childhood.
+Lorna is the Editor of Digital Technology and Learning in the Early Years, SAGE, Co-Editor of Research Through Play: Participatory Methods in Early Childhood and Co-Editor of The Theory and Practice of Voice in Early Childhood: An International Exploration.

 Research Interests